ztfo/7thst.music/README.md

-# foreign.symbols landing page
+# 7thSt.music landing page
 A place for genre-blending music.
-Coming Soon.